Jana-Marie/LAEMP-Prism/README.md

 The LÄMP-Prism is an aesthetically pleasing and colorful effect lamp that can be used in your home.
 It can be controlled using Zigbee (e.g., Philips Hue) and has RGBY + WW/CW LEDs, providing a wide dynamic range and fantastic color representation.
 The lamp can be soldered together at home or assembled by JLCPCB.

+An inbuilt slow fade-animation creates plenty colored dots around the room, one can choose from three different animations by quickly bringing red from 0% to 100% and back three times.
+LAEMP will switch from static light, to slow-fading dots to being an RGB-beacon.
+Its most pleasing mode is the slow-fading animation.
+It is fast enough to raise the rooms texture, slow enough to not be irritating and just perfect for comfy nights.

 The project consists of nine PCBs that are cleverly interlocked with pinheaders and capacitors.
 The Prism-like shape, combined with its 291 LEDs, projects a slightly changing dotted pattern into its environment.

 <table>